blackjid/gwohelper/readme.md

 1. Go to [Google Web Optimizer website](http://www.google.com/websiteoptimizer "Google Web Optimizer")
 2. Select the account that your are going to use
 3. Create a new experiment
-4. Select a Multivariate Experiment
+4. Select a *Multivariate Experiment*
-5. Check the "I've completed the steps above and...." checkbox and click "Create"
+5. Check the *I've completed the steps above and....* checkbox and click **Create**
 6. Name your experiment
 7. Add your url in the "Test page URL" and in the "Conversion page URL", none of these urls are going to be used so you can put whatever you want.
 Click "Continue"
+8. Select *You will install and validate the JavaScripts Tags* then click **Continue**
-8. In the Control and Tracking script text area, find the experiment ID and use it in the experiment definitions in the gwo_helper.js file
+9. In the Control and Tracking script text area, find the *experiment ID* and use it in the experiment definitions in the gwo_helper.js file
-9. Create a file with the experiment sections definitions.
+10. Create a file with the experiment sections definitions.
 It should read like this:

 		<!-- utmx section name="Section1" -->
 		<!-- utmx section name="Section2" -->

 	You'll need to write one line for each section.
 Use the same name that you defined in the experiments definitions in the gwo_helper.js file

-10. Click in the link "Test page not accessible?
-Try offline validation", then select to browse the Test Page location and select the file you created in the step 9.
+11. Click in the link **Test page not accessible?
+Try offline validation**, then select to browse the *Test Page* location and select the file you created in the step 10.
 	It will return a few errors but it should detect the 2 sections you defined.
-Click continue in the window.
+Click **continue** in the window.
-11. Click contiune.
+12. Click **Contiune**.
 Don't worry for all those errors.
-12. Confirm clicking in "Contiune Anyway"
+13. Confirm clicking in **Contiune Anyway"**
-13. Now you can create as many variations you want for each sections.
+14. Now you can create as many variations you want for each sections.
 Give them a name and you can leave the content empty.
-Then click on "Save and Continue"
+Then click on **Save and Continue**
-14. Launch the experiment.
+15. Launch the experiment.
 You can launch the experiment with the debug property in gwo_helper set to true.
 This way your are not going to send any data until you change it to false in your production environment

 Tracking the test and the goals
 -------------------------------